AyushmanTripathy/pips/Readme.md

 ### Functions

-function are everything in pipescript.
+function are king in pipescript.
 there are two types of functions

 -   fn functions

-these are normal functions
+these are good old functions

 ```rust
 fn factorial x: